An overview of Scotland's regions and what makes them each so special. Which areas should you include in your itinerary?

 Angus & Dundee

-Prepare for the complete contrast of the bustling UNESCO City of Design, Dundee and the serene countryside of the Angus region.
+Prepare for the complete contrast of the bustling UNESCO City of Design, Dundee and the serene countryside of the coast and the hills.
 After a few days in the city, make your way up the stunning coastline steeped in Scottish history and home to lots of wildlife.
 Turn west for a hike in the glens in the southern Cairngorms National Park and visit numerous historic houses and beautiful castle along the way.

 Must-sees in Angus include: